PESP and Manufactured Housing Action have released the Private Equity Manufactured Housing Tracker

 Due to manufactured-home owners’ limited mobility, investors can increase site rent prices and fees with little effect on demand.
 As a result, residents are trapped and can be squeezed for every dollar.
 In addition, evicting residents who are unable to keep up with rising site rents can be lucrative, as residents who are forced to leave may abandon their homes or sell to the investor at a steep discount.
 With such devastating consequences for evictions, manufactured-home residents are often reluctant to raise concerns or challenge wealthy investors.
 [15]

 Private equity firms have been aided in their acquisitions of manufactured home parks by the U.S. Government sponsored lenders Fannie Mae and Freddie Mac.
-Almost half (49%) of the private equity-owned parks identified for this tracker were financed by Fannie Mae or Freddie Mac.[16]In contrast, Fannie Mae or Freddie Mac financed just 9% of all the manufactured home parks in the U.S. [17]
+More than half (52%) of the private equity-owned parks identified for this tracker were financed by Fannie Mae or Freddie Mac.[16]In contrast, Fannie Mae or Freddie Mac financed just 9% of all the manufactured home parks in the U.S. [17]

 Manufactured Housing Tracker